chunfortam/Topic-Modeling-on-Trumps-Tweet/README.md

 Note, this may take a long time if you are on free account

-After that, you want to change the variable "filename"'s value to "trump_twitter_np_ada.npy".
+After that, you want to change the variable "filename"'s value to "trump_twitter_np_ada.npy" in the main.py.
 It should show results on different runs with their corresponding TC and TD.

-This script will output all the results in json format under "result" subdirectory
+This script will also save all the results in json format under "result" subdirectory

 To calculate the average performance of runs, use sum_field.py